Changes in vision

 I think I have a brain tumour, what should I do?

-Brain tumours are rare, however, if you're worried, if a symptom persists or if you have more than one of these symptoms then:
+Brain tumours are rare, however, if you’re worried and a symptom like changes in vision persists or if you have more than one symptom of a brain tumour then:

 GP appointments are usually quite short, so make sure you find out how to best prepare for your appointment.